Lightstreamer/Lightstreamer-example-StockList-client-blackberry10-html/README.md

 # Lightstreamer - Basic Stock-List Demo - BlackBerry (WebWorks) Client

 <!-- START DESCRIPTION lightstreamer-example-stocklist-client-blackberry10-html -->

-This demo shows how to use the Lightstreamer JavaScript Client library and the [BlackBerry 10 WebWorks SDK](http://developer.blackberry.com/html5/) to create a simple streaming-enabled application.
+This demo shows how to use the <b>Lightstreamer JavaScript Client library</b> and the [BlackBerry 10 WebWorks SDK](http://developer.blackberry.com/html5/) to create a simple streaming-enabled application.

 ![screenshot](screenshot.png)